 Docker for QA

-Install docker desktop for Windows in case you don't have one.
+in case you don't have one.

 3. Save both postman files in one folder.

 4. Create docker file and put into the same folder: FROM - docker image with newman installed.
-RUN - command to install newman-reporter-html inside container
+RUN - command to install inside container

 5. Create image based on this docker file. node_newman is the name of new image that will be stored locally